MichelleBouhid/MichelleBouhid/README.md

 ### MLE in Finance
 Exploring the use of Maximum Likelihood Estimation (MLE) in financial contexts, particularly within my master's studies.

+### Statistical Analysis Course Projects
+I am currently taking a statistical analysis course, which involves completing 10 projects.
+Each project will have versions implemented in both Python and R. These projects aim to enhance my skills in statistical analysis and data science.

 ## How to Reach Me

 - **Email:** [michelle.bouhid@gmail.com](mailto:michelle.bouhid@gmail.com)